It’s actually pretty easy to (legally) stay long term in Europe without a long term visa, we’ve been doing it for over three years.

 By that same rule, when we flew into Dubrovnik on October 22, that started our 180-day clock in Croatia.
 We used up 65 days in Croatia before going to Berlin for the holidays.
 Then we came back and stayed for another 25 days in Croatia before we had to exit for the rest of that 180-day period.

 You can stay in Ireland for 90 days in a 180-day period and the United Kingdom for 180 days in a 360-day period.

 What About Albania and Georgia?

-You can stay in Albania and Georgia for up to 1 Year.
+You can stay in Albania and Georgia for up to one year.
 Your passport should be valid for at least three months beyond your stay.
 You may enter the Republic of Albania or Georgia as a tourist without a visa.
 You may stay up to one year without applying for a residency permit.

 The Denmark Exception.